VirtusLab/scala-cli/website/docs/guides/scripts.md

 ### Self executable Scala Script

-You can define file with a "shebang" header, to make it executable in itself.
-It could be also run as a normal script.
+You can define a file with the “shebang” header to be self-executable.
+For example, given this script:

 ```scala title=HelloScript.sc
 #!/usr/bin/env scala-cli